Part 2 of 2 by Don Bell | ⏱️ 20 minute read

 "In a dream, in a vision of the night, when deep sleep falls upon men, while slumbering on their beds, then He opens the ears of men, and seals their instruction" (Job 33:15–16).

-"I will pour out My Spirit on all flesh... your young men shall see visions" (Joel 2:28).
+"I will pour out My Spirit on all flesh ... your young men shall see visions" (Joel 2:28).

-Visions come in two distinct forms:
+Visions come in two distinct forms: mind's eye and open.

 Keep a dream journal by your bed.
 For visions, immediately write down details before they fade.
 Ask God for interpretation before seeking human insight.